-Koorca was founded in 2016 by Ben Callcott and Russ Broad.
+Koorca was founded in 2016 by Ben Callcott and Russell Broad.
 They are brothers-in-law who had previously been working together managing cattle stations in North Queensland, Australia.
-The nature of agriculture, with it’s reliance on variables that cannot be controlled, sharpens problem solving skills and encourages innovation from those responsible for the welfare of livestock in difficult times.
-During the severe drought of 2012 there was a lot of soul searching occurring when a distant tragedy captured the attention of the whole country.
-Jill Meagher was raped and murdered in Brunswick.
+The nature of agriculture, with it’s reliance on variables that cannot be controlled, sharpens problem solving skills and encourages innovation from those responsible for survival in difficult times.
+During the severe drought of 2012 there was a lot of soul searching when a distant tragedy captured the attention of the whole country.
+Jill Meagher was raped and murdered in Brunswick, Melbourne.

 “We couldn’t change our weather situation so we thought about things we might be able to change.
 We were frustrated at the community safety problem, so we put our minds to it, and dreamed up this innovative solution.
 We decided that if nobody else was going to fix it then we would.”

 Ben had previously spent some years as a Chartered Accountant in Townsville, specialising in audit and small business management support.

 Russell previously served as a police officer in Brisbane with the Queensland Police Service and was intimately aware of the problem.

 Koorca was originally designed to turn a crook around and save lives.
 “We couldn’t accept that women should still be vulnerable to attack in our communities.
 With all of the communication options available to us in modern society, there had to be a way to take back the power for the vulnerable.”

 It’s known that an opportunist offender weighs up the risk against reward.
 The risk of being identified at the scene that almost guarantees they will be caught.
 “We decided we could compromise their anonymity, and the original concept of Koorca was born.”

 Throughout the development process, other potentially lifesaving features were added to increase the safety of vulnerable people and make it quick and easy for them to obtain the assistance they need.